threefoldfoundation/info_cloud/src/planetfs/threefold_filesystem.md

 have history out-of-the-box, good performance on disk, low overhead, easy data structure and easy backup (linear copy and immutable files).

 - [0-stor-v2](https://github.com/threefoldtech/0-stor_v2) is used to disperse the data into chunks by performing 'forward looking error correcting code' (FLECC) on it and send the chunks to a safe location.
-It takes files in any format as input, encrypts this file in AES based on a key user-defined, then FLECC-encodes the file and spreads out the result to multiple 0-db's.
+It takes files in any format as input, encrypts this file with AES based on a user-defined key, then FLECC-encodes the file and spreads out the result to multiple 0-dbs.
 The number of generated chunks is configurable, to make it more or less robust against loss of data through unavailable chunks.
-Even if some 0-db's are unreachable, the original data can still retrieved and missing 0-db's can even be rebuilt to keep full consistency.
+Even if some 0-dbs are unreachable, the original data can still retrieved and missing 0-dbs can even be rebuilt to keep full consistency.
 It's an essential element of the operational backup.

 - [0-db-fs](https://github.com/threefoldtech/0-db-fs) is the filesystem driver which uses 0-db as primary storage engine.
 It manages the storage of directories and metadata in a dedicated namespace, and file payloads in another dedicated namespace.

-Together they form a storage layer which is quantum secure : even the most powerful computer can't hack the system, because it is missing part of the information when breaking into one node.
+Together they form a storage layer which is quantum secure: even the most powerful computer can't hack the system, because no single node contains all of the information needed to reconstruct the data.

 ![](img/quantum_safe_storage.png)